cengc13/cengc13.github.io/_posts/2020-04-26-final-project-midway-blog.md

 #### Next Sentence Prediction (NSP)

-In BERT, the model can take two sentences as input, and learnd to predict if the second sentence of the pari sentences is the subsequent or antecedent.
-During pretraing, for 50% of the pair sentences, the second sentence is the actual next sentence, whereas for the rest 50%, the second sentence is randomly chosen, which is supposed to be disconnected from the first sentence.
+In BERT, the model can take two sentences as input, and learned to predict if the second sentence of the pair sentences is the subsequent or antecedent.
+During pretraining, for 50% of the pair sentences, the second sentence is the actual next sentence, whereas for the rest 50%, the second sentence is randomly chosen, which is supposed to be disconnected from the first sentence.

 The pretraining is conducted on documents from BooksCorpus and English Wikipedia.
 In this scenario, a document-level corpus is used to extract long sequences.